3 of Swords

 7 of Swords

 The man is taking action and making away with a bundle of swords, which appears a little daring, if not dodgy.
 Perhaps he's steeling the swords, given that the characters in the background seem blissfully unaware of his actions.
-The 7 of Swords reflects craftiness because sometimes we have to take matters into our own hands.
+The 7 of Swords reflects craftiness although sometimes we have to take matters into our own hands.
 What's to say that he hasn't been forced into this situation, or that he isn't taking something back that is rightfully his?
 Two swords have been left behind, symbolising a lack resolution to the situation, so there are bound to be repercussions from these actions.

 8 of Swords